xpqz/dyalog-docs/interface-guide/docs/dde/shared-variable-principles.md

 Synchronisation is provided by two system functions, `⎕SVS` and `⎕SVC`. `⎕SVS` reports the current value of a shared variable's **State Vector**.
 This provides information concerning the state of the variable from each partner's point of view.
 The second function, `⎕SVC`, allows you and your partner to specify interlocking that enforces the level of synchronisation required by your application.

 Each shared variable has a **state vector** which indicates which partner has set a value of which the other is still ignorant, and which partner is aware of the current value.
 The current state of a shared variable is reported by the monadic system function `⎕SVS`.
 Its argument is the name of the shared variable.
-Its result is a 4-element Boolean vector which specifies the current state vector, i.e.
+Its result is a 4-element Boolean vector which specifies the current state vector, that is:
 ```apl
       state ← ⎕SVS name
 ```